websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/system-properties.md

 * JAXB context factory
 * Enabling JRuby native extensions

-The Java Virtual Machine (JVM) accepts system properties.
-The application server startup scripts pass in system properties as JVM arguments using this format:
+System properties specified as JVM arguments use this format:

 ```
 -D[name1]=[value1] -D[name2]=[value2]
 ```

-An application server's prescribed script is the safest place to add/modify system properties.
+Your application server's prescribed script is the safest place to add/modify system properties.
 It can be used to centralize the system properties.
 Passing all of the properties in as JVM arguments eliminates timing issues by setting all of properties at application server startup.
 The application server, DXP, and all other web applications can use the properties immediately.

 DXP uses the `portal-impl.jar/system.properties` file, however, as a convenience to set required properties.
 The properties are described at [`system.properties`](https://docs.liferay.com/ce/portal/7.3-latest/propertiesdoc/system.properties.html).
 Also any system properties, including the `system.properties` can be extended or overridden using a `system-ext.properties` file.
+System properties files are loaded by the [Portal application class loader](https://help.liferay.com/hc/en-us/articles/360035828131-Liferay-Portal-Classloader-Hierarchy).
 See [Using a `system-ext.properties` file](#using-a-system-ext-properties-file) for details.

 Here is DXP's logic for extending and overriding system properties: